BIM October 09, 2025

 How useful is clash detection outside of the design phase?

-The most obvious advantages of the clash detection process are at their most useful in the design phase.
-Technically speaking, the clash detection process can be used during the construction phase, as well, to make sure that prefabricated parts that have not yet been installed on-site were made in accordance with all of the necessary parameters.
+The most obvious advantages of the clash detection process are in the design phase.
+Technically speaking, the clash detection process can be used during the construction phase, as well, to make sure that prefabricated parts that have not yet been installed on-site have been made in accordance with all of the necessary parameters.

 Other than that, clash detection is not exactly applicable during the planning phase, because it needs a complete BIM model to work in the first place.
 Alternatively, clash detection is also not particularly useful during the post-construction phase, because it does not interact with structures that are already built.

-In all fairness, the correct realization of the clash detection process benefits all project phases after it, but this is the extent of clash detection’s influence.
+In all fairness, the correct realization of the clash detection process benefits all project phases after it, but this is the extent of the influence of clash detection.

 What are some of the most common pieces of advice and best practices for clash detection?